Conversations with CAGT

 Our 2023-2024 Season 4 of our Conversations with CAGT is in full swing!
 This season our CWCs are streaming live on Facebook the first and third Tuesdays at 5:00 pm MDT.
 You can also view any CWCs you missed from Seasons 1, 2, and 3 on our Resource page under Conversations with CAGT.

-Each Tuesday at 5:00 pm MDT, we will live stream a 20 minute presentation, followed by a Q&A with a local or national expert on a topic current and relevant to our GT community.
+Each 1st and 3rd Tuesday on the month at 5:00 pm MDT, we will live stream a 20 – 30 minute presentation, followed by a Q&A with a local or national expert on a topic current and relevant to our GT community.
 Please join us for these informational conversations!

 COVID-19 Update / Resources

 During this difficult time of CDC and statewide precautions due to Covid-19 CAGT wants you to know that we are continuing our work advocating for the needs of our gifted children.
 Normal operations are still in place except for any in person activities.
 Plans for our fall conference have begun and we are following all legislative issues that may impact our GT students.
 We remain committed to supporting our community of gifted learners through this challenging time and to help families who must remain home throughout the rest of the school year.
 Below are some links from our national organization and other expert sources on how to support your gifted children’s needs at home.

 The following is provided for your information and does not constitute a recommendation nor endorsement from CAGT.
 Adults are responsible for determining the appropriateness of any activity or website for their children.